mqwilber/2015-04-17-ucsb/lessons/ggplot/ggplot-lesson.md

     geom_smooth(method=lm)

 ***
-## `theme`
+## `theme` and controlling figure appearance
 Themes allow you to specify how the non-data components of your figure look, e.g. legends, axis labels, and backgrounds.

+First though, there are ways to control the appearance of your data points by setting a value to them, or mapping them to a grouping variable.
+You can do this in the aes() or in the geom, but any character of the plot you set in `aes()` becomes a global setting for your figure.
+For axample, if you set `aes(..., color=pink)`, then all the data in your figure will be pink, no matter what (or how many) geoms you map to the variables.

+You can control the non-data elements (text, axes, legends) using themes.
-Using our color-coded scatterplot of Sepal Width vs Sepal Length, lets make our axis labels and such worthy of our next committee meeting.
+Using our color-coded scatterplot of Sepal Width vs Sepal Length, lets add a theme to make our figure worthy of our next committee meeting.

-By default it looked like this:
+Rerun the code to see how the plot looked by default:

     ggplot(data=iris, aes(x=Sepal.Length, y=Sepal.Width))+
     geom_point()

-But it could look like:
+But with theme, it could look like:

     ggplot(data=iris, aes(x=Sepal.Length, y=Sepal.Width,color=Species))+
     geom_point(size=3)+